HollyESmith/Forecasting_Polestar_Success/README.md

 - Team members submit the code for their machine learning model, as well as:

 - Description of preliminary data preprocessing

-Data Aquisition and Cleaning

-Step 1 - Pull a list of 2008 IPOS from StockAnalysis.com and a list of US company data from Kaggle.

-Step 2 - Read both files into a Pandas dataframe; IPOS_2008_df and us_companies_df.

-Step 3 - Rename symbol column in IPO_2008_df to ticker.

-Step 4 - Merge two files with an inner merge on ticker column.

-Step 5 - Inner merge produced only 66 complete rows of data out of 144.
-Compared with a left merge and screened for nan/null values, which were 80 rows.
-Researched some of the missing 80 companies to determine if they are still in existance.
-They are, which indicated our Kaggle data is incomplete.
-However, for our purpooses a sampling of 66 IPO/company data is fine and it is more important to proceed with complete a complete data set.
-We will set our parameters to these 66 IPOS.

-Step 6 - Set Parameters to drop all rows with incomplete data.

-Step 7 - Rename and reorder columns.
-Drop irrelevant columns of data.

   - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process Use the Yahoo Finance API to pull historical pricing data and save in a csv file.